makeabilitylab/physcomp/communication/p5js-serial.md

 >  Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 {: .fs-3 }

 Processing includes both an IDE and a Java-based library to allow designers, artists, makers, and engineers to *sketch with code*.
-The code is open source.
-Processing IDE and programming paradigm forms the basis of the Arduino IDE.
+Indeed, when you write code in Processing, you don't even need to know that you're using Java just like beginners don't know they are using C or C++ when writing code for Arduino (indeed, the Arduino IDE and programming paradigm is based on Processing!).

 It is hard to overemphasize the impact Processing has had on digital artists and creative coders.